A lower bound for the modulus of the Dirichlet eta function on a partition $\mathcal{P}$ from 2-D principal component

-In the remainder of the manuscript, orthogonality between functions is defined in terms of the inner product.
-While orthogonality between vectors is defined in terms of the scalar product between such pair of vectors, for functions we usually define an inner product.
+While orthogonality between vectors is defined in terms of the scalar product between such pairs, for real functions on $\mathbb{R}$ to $\mathbb{R}$ we usually define an integration product forming an $\mathcal{L}^2$ space.
 Let us say we have two real-valued functions $f$ and $g$, which are squared-$Lebesgue$ integrable on a segment $[a,b]$ and where the inner product between $f$ and $g$ is given by:

-The functions $f$ and $g$ are squared-$Lebesgue$ integrable, meaning such functions can be normalized, i.e. the squared norm as defined by $\langle f, f \rangle$ is finite.
+The functions $f$ and $g$ are squared-$Lebesgue$ integrable, meaning such functions can be normalized; i.e. the squared norm as defined by $\langle f, f \rangle$ is finite.
 For sinusoidal functions such as sine and cosine, it is common to say $[a, b] = [0, 2 \,\pi]$, which interval corresponds to one period.
-The condition for the functions $f$ and $g$ to be orthogonal is that the inner product as defined in (20) is equal to zero.
+The condition for functions $f$ and $g$ to be orthogonal is that the inner product as defined in (13) is equal to zero.